This article was last updated in January 2017. It may contain outdated information.

 If you're a small employer, you've probably asked - what is the impact of the Affordable Care Act on our company?

 Much of the public discussion about the Affordable Care Act (aka ACA or "ObamaCare") has been around the increasing cost and complexity of the law.

-However, what everyone isn't talking about (but should be) is that the ACA creates an opportunity for employers to get out of the health insurance business and still offer employees a valuable health benefit through defined contribution.
+However, what everyone isn't talking about (but should be) is that the ACA creates an opportunity for employers to get out of the health insurance business and still offer employees a valuable health benefit through defined contributions.

 To understand how the ACA impacts small employers and why these changes create a new opportunity, let's look at the four key ACA changes and how these changes create an opportunity for a more sustainable health benefits model.

 The 4 big ACA changes impacting small employers

 There are four ACA changes that directly impact small employers.
 While there are additional ACA requirements, these four changes are impacting how small employers offer health benefits.

 1. Guaranteed-issue individual health plans

 As of January 1, 2014, insurance carriers must accept all applicants for individual health plans regardless of health status.

 This provision of the ACA evens the playing field between group health plans and individual health plans.
 This is important because it minimizes the employer's moral obligation to offer group health insurance to employees with pre-existing health conditions.
 As a result, the decision to offer health benefits is becoming purely an economic business decision (ex: How can we get the most value of our health benefits dollars?
 How can we offer good coverage at the best price?).